Faruq2991/farm-produce-inventory-tracker/README.md

 # 🌽 Farm Produce Inventory Tracker

-A simple Python command-line application to manage farm produce inventory, record sales, and track total revenue.
+A Python application to manage farm produce inventory, record sales, and track total revenue.
+Features both a command-line interface (CLI) and a RESTful API backend (FastAPI).
 Data is persisted in a JSON file for easy backup and portability.

 ---

 ## Features

-- **Add Produce:** Add new produce items with name, quantity, and price per unit.
+- **Add Produce:** Add new produce items with name, quantity, price per unit, category, and unit.
 - **View Inventory:** List all produce currently in stock.
 - **Record Sales:** Record sales and automatically update inventory and revenue.
 - **Revenue Tracking:** View total revenue from all sales.
+- **Reporting:** Generate inventory and transaction reports.
 - **Data Persistence:** Inventory and revenue are saved to a JSON file.
+- **REST API:** (Coming soon) Manage inventory via HTTP endpoints.
+- **Web Frontend:** (Planned) User-friendly web interface for inventory management.

 ---